yukon_dude_software

-The Yukon's, like, totally way-cool software developer.
+The Yukon's, like, totally way-cool software and database developer since 2001.

 dude?